INL/BlackLab/site/docs/guide/how-to-configure-indexing.md

 It is also possible to index relations (such as dependency relations) using [standoff annotations](#standoff-annotations).
 Aside from using the built-in `conll-u` DocIndexer, or implementing your own DocIndexer, this is currently the only way to index relations in BlackLab.
 Standoff annotations make the most sense as relations don't just apply to a span of words, but connect two different words (or word groups).

-Please note that you must use the new integrated index format to index relations.
-You can do this by passing `--index-type integrated` to `IndexTool`.
-Alternatively, you may set the environment variable `BLACKLAB_FEATURE_integrateExternalFiles` to `true` before indexing (this changes the default index type to integrated).
-Future versions of BlackLab will default to the integrated index type.
+Please note that the relations features only work with the newer integrated index type.
+This type is the default now, so you don't need to pass any extra options to BlackLab.

 ```xml
 <doc>